 As Pax Christi International celebrates its 80th anniversary, this Lenten campaign invites us to reflect on the impact of decades of peacebuilding and the transformative power of nonviolence.
 Each Sunday, voices from different regions will share how nonviolent bridges are being built, for healing, dialogue, justice, and peace.
 Through these reflections, we prepare our hearts for Easter, embracing the call to conversion and reconciliation.

-All reflections are gathered in a PDF accessible here, which is regularly updated.
+All reflections are gathered in a PDF accessible here.

 Ash Wednesday – March 5, 2025